HarunMbaabu/Basics-Of-Computer-Programming/README.md

 ---
 ### **How Do Computers Work?**
 - A computer is a machine that processes information and this information can be any data that is provided by the user through devices such as keyboards, mice, scanners, digital cameras, joysticks, and microphones.
--
 These devices are called **Input Devices** and the information provided is called **input**.

 **The computer requires storage to store this information and the storage is called Memory.**

-#### **Computer Storage or Memory is of Two Types.**
+#### **Computer Storage or Memory is of Two Types:**

 - Primary Memory or RAM (Random Access Memory): This is the internal storage that is used in the computers and is located on the motherboard.
 RAM can be accessed or modified quickly in any order or randomly.
 The information that is stored in RAM is lost when the computer is turned off.